F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3-use-1.rst

 III.
 Create an AS3 ConfigMap
 ````````````````````````````
-AS3 ConfigMaps represent the BIG-IP system configuration used to load balance across the PODs.
-CIS will use Service discovery to create a load balancing pool with all of the application's PODs as members.
-This example will create a simple HTTP application the the BIG-IP system.
+AS3 ConfigMaps create the BIG-IP system configuration used to load balance across the PODs.
+This example will create an HTTP virtual server on the BIG-IP system with IP address 10.192.75.101, and CIS will use Service Discovery to create a load balancing pool using POD members as endpoints.

 .. code-block:: YAML